-Sister Ethel Normoyle is the Founder and Director of the Care Centre with a staff of a Manager and small team working in the various operating units.
-On a daily basis there is a large group of volunteers from the local community who assist with various daily tasks and projects at the Centre.
+Sister Ethel Normoyle is the Founder and Director of the Care Centre with a staff of a Manager and team working in the various operating units.
+Volunteers from the local community, and at times from abroad, assist with various daily tasks and projects at the Centre.

-The Missionvale Care Centre Trust, made up of volunteer Trustees from the Nelson Mandela Metropole business community, provides financial support and governance for the Care Centre.
+The Missionvale Care Centre Trust, made up of volunteer Trustees from the Nelson Mandela Metropole provides support and governance for the Care Centre.
 The Trust is registered in terms of South African Law as a Public Benefit Organization and as a Non Profit Organization.

 CHILD SUPPORT AND DEVELOPMENT PROGRAM

 Our after-school program helps provide children a fun, safe and enriching alternative to life on the streets after school with the goal to strengthen their ability to face the harsh reality that has been dealt to them.
 In addition to educational and sports activities the children receive a sandwich and juice.
 This part of the program is so important because many of these children will not be given a proper meal until the next day when they come to the Centre again.

 Just as we strive to give children the basic skills they’ll need to lift themselves out of this poverty, we also provide adult education and skills development programs including vegetable gardens and crafts unit.
 We have had great successes with these programmes and the skills gained in these areas have equipped hundreds of people with the tools they need to provide for their families.